Lentil Shepherd's Pie

 - 4 tablespoons Marsala wine or sherry Add to list

-- 1 to 2 tablespoons rice flour to thicken (if stew is too runny) Add to list
+- 1 to 2 tablespoons rice flour (optional) Add to list

-- 1 1/2 cups organic frozen green peas, defrosted (optional) Add to list
+- 1 1/2 cups frozen green peas, defrosted (optional) Add to list

 - Mashed Root Vegetables Add to list

-Rinse the lentils thoroughly and remove any stones or dirt.
-Add to the pot.
-Add the tomatoes and broth.
+Rinse lentils thoroughly and remove any stones or dirt; add to the pot.
+Add tomatoes and broth.
 Let simmer, covered, for 30 minutes to 1 hour.

 Add salt, balsamic vinegar and Marsala wine.
-Let simmer, uncovered, for another 10 to 15 minutes until the lentils are soft.
-If needed, sprinkle the rice flour over the mixture to thicken.
-Remove from heat.
+Let simmer, uncovered, for another 10 to 15 minutes, until lentils are soft.
+If needed, sprinkle rice flour over the mixture to thicken.
+Remove from the heat.

-Spoon the stew into an ovenproof, deep-dish pan (about 10x12 inches) or into two 8X8-inch dishes.
-Sprinkle the defrosted peas over the top, if using.
-Then top with the Mashed Root Vegetables, and sprinkle with some paprika.
+Spoon stew into an ovenproof (10- by 12-inch) deep-dish pan or into 2 (8-inch square) dishes.
+Sprinkle defrosted peas over the top.
+Top with Mashed Root Vegetables, and sprinkle with paprika.

-Bake in the oven at 350° F to 375° F until light golden brown on the top, about 20 to 25 minutes.
+Bake in the oven at 350° F until light golden brown on the top, 20 to 25 minutes.